SHANUVEENA/Twitter-Data-Scraping/README.md

 # Twitter-Data-Scraping
-This project scrapes the data using Python Snscrape Library and package and visualize the scarped data using Streamlet.
+This project scrapes the Twitter data using Python Snscrape Library and package and export it to the MongoDB DataBase

 pip install snscrape # Installing Snsrape